 It’s that time of year again — when we all look at the year ahead and set our ambitious goals.
 But the stats paint a bleak picture: all the data we have says that only a minority of people actually meet their new year’s resolutions.

-The Clubhouse team wants to make sure you’re in that successful minority, so we’ve created this quick guide to effective goal creation.
+The Shortcut team wants to make sure you’re in that successful minority, so we’ve created this quick guide to effective goal creation.

 A goal is something specific, actionable, measurable, and time-based, whereas a priority is just an important area of your life (whether personal or professional), like “career advancement” or “health.”
 Getting clear on your priorities is a great first step to goal-setting — but it’s not the end of the process, even though many people treat it like it is.